-And now, he has spent the past 23 years being fully committed to supporting the mental health campaign.
-His love for Philippe inspired him to set out on this long journey to dispel preconceived notions of the disease as well as prejudices.
-As a former Sûreté du Québec police officer, he shares his personal experience with other members of the force to remind them that behind every mental health issue is a human being who deserves respect.
-As a gesture of solidarity with the friends and family who support those with a mental illness, Jean-Pierre also leads initiatives to help make sure they can stay on track.
+Over the past 25 years, Jean-Pierre has been fully committed to supporting the mental health campaign.
+His love for Philippe has inspired him to set out on this long journey to dispel preconceived notions of the disease, as well as prejudices.
+As a former Sûreté du Québec police officer, he has shared his personal experience with other members of the force to remind them that behind every mental health issue is a human being who deserves respect.
+As a gesture of solidarity with the friends and family who support those with a mental illness, Jean-Pierre has also led initiatives to help make sure they can stay on track.
 Thanks to him, a 24-hour telephone support line, provided by La Boussole, has been set up.
-Jean-Pierre’s next crusade will involve humanizing the psychiatric assessment order process so that people can help their loved ones without feeling such utter helplessness.
+Now, after so many years of involvement, Jean-Pierre is taking a step back so that others can make their voices heard and help advance the cause.
+His ultimate goal is to humanize the psychiatric assessment order process so that families can help their children without feeling such utter helplessness, pain and guilt.